Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Introduction

-Let $X$ be a one-dimensional L\'evy process on the filtered probability space $(\Om, \cF, \{\cF_t\}_{t\ge 0}, \bQ)$ satisfying the usual conditions, and let $\bE$ be the expectation operator under $\bQ$.
-There exists a large body of literature devoted to calculation of expectations $V(f;T;x_1,x_2)$ of functions of spot value $x_1$ of $X$ and its running maximum or minimum $x_2$ and related optimal stopping problems, standard examples being barrier and American options, and lookback options with barrier and/or American features.
-See, e.g., \cite{GSh,barrier-RLPE,NG-MBS,BLSIAM02,amer-put-levy,AAP,AKP,KW1,kou,single,BLdouble,beta,KudrLev11,BIL,paraLaplace,HaislipKaishev14,FusaiGermanoMarazzina,kirkbyJCompFinance18,Linetsky08,feng-linetsky09,LiLinetsky2015} and the bibliographies therein.
-In many papers, in the infinite time horizon case, the Wiener-Hopf factorization technique in various forms is used, and the finite time horizon problems are reduced to the infinite time horizon case using the Laplace transform or its discrete version.
-The present paper belongs to this strand of the literature.
-We consider L\'evy models, and options with continuous monitoring, without American features; the method admits a straightforward modification to random walk models (hence, to options with discrete monitoring), and can be used as a building block to price American options with lookback features, and options in regime-switching L\'evy models.
-The modification to options with discrete monitoring is straightforward.
-The modification to stable L\'evy processes is less straightforward but can be designed in the same vein as the general approach to the calculation of the probability distributions in L\'evy models with exponentially decreasing tails \cite{SINHregular} is adjusted to stable L\'evy distribtions in \cite{ConfAccelerationStable}.
-The second contribution of the paper is a simple very efficient algorithm.
+In the case of more general L\'evy processes, efficient calculations are much more difficult because the option price is very irregular at the barrier and maturity.
+See the asymptotic analysis in \cite{NG-MBS,early-exercise,BIL,AsAndersenLipton}.
+The irregular behavior makes it difficult to evaluate the prices of perpetual options sufficiently accurately so that the GS-algorithm or Carr's randomization can produce good results.
+Certain additional tricks \cite{single,BLdouble} can be used to do relatively accurate calculations in the state space but calculations in the dual space \cite{paraLaplace,paired,UltraFast} are significantly more efficient.
+A simple very efficient algorithm derived in the paper is more efficient than the algorithms in the papers above; the algorithm is a more efficient variation of the algorithm in \cite{Contrarian}.
 Once a general exact formula in terms of a sum of 1-3 dimensional integrals is derived, good changes of variables allows one to evaluate the integrals with an almost machine precision and at a much smaller CPU cost than using any previously developed method; the error tolerance of the order of E-7 can be satisfied in milliseconds using Matlab and Mac with moderate characteristics.
 The algorithm is short and involves a handful of vector operations and multiplication by matrices of a moderate size at 3 places of the algorithm.
-A secondary contribution is the observation that the choice of an approximately optimal parameters of the numerical scheme simplifies significantly if the process is a Stieltjes-L\'evy process (SL-process).
+We explain that the choice of an approximately optimal parameters of the numerical scheme simplifies significantly if the process is a Stieltjes-L\'evy process (SL-process).
 This class is defined in \cite{EfficientAmenable}, where it is shown that all popular classes of L\'evy processes bar the Merton model and Meixner processes are SL processes.
-For the Merton model and Meixner processes, the computational cost is several times larger.
+For the Merton model and Meixner processes, the computational cost can be several times higher.
+In the accompanying papers \cite{EfficientDiscExtremum,EfficientZsufficient,EfficientStableLevyExtremum,EfficientDoubleBarrier}, the method of the paper is modified and applied to options with discrete monitoring, stable L\'evy processes and double-barrier options.
+Note that the method of the present paper and its analog for the options with discrete monitoring are more efficient than the other methods available in the literature - see, e.g., \cite{GSh,AAP,AKP,beta,KudrLev09,KudrLev11,BIL,HaislipKaishev14,FusaiGermanoMarazzina,kirkbyJCompFinance18,Linetsky08,feng-linetsky09,LiLinetsky2015} and the bibliographies therein.